Black Friday 2018: Best graphics card deals

 Gigabyte GeForce GTX 1060 (6GB) – $230 from Newegg (plus free copy of Monster Hunter: World)

-EVGA GeForce GTX 1070 FTW Gaming ACX – $330 from Newegg (plus free Monster Hunter)
+EVGA GeForce GTX 1070 FTW Gaming ACX – $330 from Newegg (plus free Monster Hunter: World)

-Gigabyte GeForce GTX 1070 Ti – $380 from Newegg (plus free Monster Hunter)
+Gigabyte GeForce GTX 1070 Ti – $380 from Newegg (plus free Monster Hunter: World)

 Zotac GeForce GTX 1080 AMP!
 Edition – $440 from Newegg